how might our mind, body, and heart

 yoga, buddhist and embodied wisdom practices for radical times.

-with protocols agreed upon based on best practices, comfort levels & ever-changing dynamics.
+With Covid, she employs protocols agreed upon based on best practices, comfort levels &

 Reasons to Practice Privately:

 So that practice can more skillfully meet YOUR specifics: level of experience (from brand new to seasoned!), physical injuries & attributes, unique health conditions, dominant qualities of your mind, or your unique trajectory in cultivating wisdom & compassion.

 To transform your current practice by layering in more depth from a clear, experienced teacher.

 To experience true support in your own private environment through caring, individualized attention.

 Types of Practice Sarah can offer, in any combination:

 Yoga Postures & Somatic Movement Practices.
 We can explore breath-centered yoga posture practices, offered with a spirit of inquiry, while adapting them to your level of experience, fitness, and personal interests.
 We can also weave in other mindful movement paradigms, such as somatic explorations, functional movement modalities, strength building practices or dance techniques.

 Breathing Practices that soothe the nervous system and help develop concentration.